CyrilleMesue/cyrillemesue.github.io/_pages/courses.md

   10. [Excel/VBA for Creative Problem Solving, Part 1](https://www.coursera.org/learn/excel-vba-for-creative-problem-solving-part-1?specialization=excel-vba-creative-problem-solving)

 I visit many online learning platforms for learning, but Coursera is where I stabilize.
 However, you might have a different taste for a particular platform.
-I prefer coursera because most of the courses have a video lecture to practice questions to project nature.
+I prefer coursera because most of the courses have a video-lecture-to-practice-questions-to-project nature.

-You might be worrying about how to afford the course, but some of these couses are free and many of the study platforms out there offer financial aid or a low pay rate premium subscription to students.
+You might be worrying about affording the course, but some of these couses are free and many of the study platforms out there offer financial aid or a low pay rate premium subscription to students for paid courses.

 Below is a link to the main catalog of some of the helpful MOOC platforms I know.
 ### MOOC Platforms